Can I live in my buy-to-let property?

 Where possible, you should let your tenants know at the beginning of the tenancy that you may wish to move into the property in the future.

 The inverse of moving into a rental property you own is renting out the home you occupy as your main residence.
 You might consider renting out your home if:

 - you need to move but aren’t able to sell

 - you wish to return to the property in the future

 - you want to retain your old property as a source of income

 The process of letting out your current home so you can move into a new home is called ‘let to buy’.

 How does let to buy work?

 Mortgage regulation works both ways.
 Just as you can’t usually live in a mortgaged buy-to-let property, you can’t rent out a mortgaged residential property.
-You will need to either remortgage to a buy-to-let loan, or seek consent to let from your residential lender.
+You will need to either remortgage to a buy-to-let loan, or have consent to let from your residential lender.

 Mortgage lenders have differing policies on consent to let.
 Some might charge higher interest rates or impose a limited time frame.
 Others may outright refuse.
 Furthermore, consent to let does not permit additional borrowing; so if you need to raise a deposit for your new property, you will need to find the funds elsewhere.